frankframework/frank-manual/docs/source/gettingStarted/exercise.rst

 .. literalinclude:: validMundo.xml
    :language: xml

 You are asked to write a Frank application that takes the base name of an XML / text file pair and sends the information to Mundo.
-WeAreFrank! provides a webapp that plays Mundo's part.
+The Frank!Framework organisation provides a webapp that plays Mundo's part.
 Access it with the following URL: https://frank2example.frankframework.org/api/mundo.
 The following steps will guide you:

 * The input message is the base file name.
 Have a receiver with a JavaListener to capture that input.
 * Read the XML file using a LocalFileSystemPipe.
 Check the Frank!Doc to learn how to use this pipe.